Does interesting work eliminate our imposter syndrome and bring genius?

 We don’t know and we don’t have time to study and research because we give very little priority on what we eat.

-Interestingly, while I was writing this article, my wife said, “I don’t want to seem cynical, baba, but if it’s so easy to focus on what we eat, why isn’t everyone doing it?” she asked.
+Interestingly, while I was writing and sharing this content with my wife, she said, “I don’t want to seem cynical, baba, but if it’s so easy to focus on what we eat, why isn’t everyone doing it?”

 “Lack of knowledge.
 You and I talk about this all the time.
-Our schools don’t teach food skills.
+Our schools don’t teach food skills and nutrients.
 Our family members don’t talk about good foods.
-And just as important, there are very few places that an aspiring learner can turn to,” I added.
+And just as important, there are very few places that general public can turn to,” I said.

 A lot of foods are not actually healthy as advertised in the media.